15 Best Eco-Friendly Flooring Options for Your Home

 3. Appearance and Style

 Flooring plays a big role in your home’s overall look.
-From classic hardwood flooring to modern LVT, there are plenty of stylish eco-friendly options to match different interiors.
+From classic hardwood flooring to modern LVT, there are plenty of stylish eco-friendly flooring options to match different interiors.
 Consider the colour, texture, and finish to create a cohesive design.

 4. Budget and Costs

-Eco-friendly flooring comes at different price points.
+The best eco-friendly flooring comes at different price points.
 While reclaimed wood and natural stone can be expensive, options like laminate and vinyl offer a budget-friendly way to achieve a stylish and sustainable home.
 Set a budget that balances quality and affordability.

 5. Maintenance and Care